Ramat Rachel

 According to archaeologists, Ramat Rachel "replaced Jerusalem as the economic and political hub of the southern highlands" in ancient times.

 History

 The kibbutz was established in 1926 by members of the Gdud HaAvoda labor brigade.
 Their goal was to settle in Jerusalem and earn their livelihood from manual labor, working in such trades as stonecutting, housing construction and haulage.
-After living in a temporary camp in Jerusalem, a group of ten pioneers settled on a stony plot of land on an 803-metre high hill south of the city.
+After living in a temporary camp in Jerusalem, a group of ten pioneers settled on a stony plot of land on an 803-metre high hill south of the city, which the JNF had purchased from the Greek Orthodox Patriarchate.
 The kibbutz was destroyed by the Arabs in the riots of 1929.
 Hundreds of Arabs attacked the training farm and burned it to the ground.

 The settlers returned to the site a year later.
 According to a census conducted in 1931 by the British Mandate authorities, Ramat Rachel had a population of 131, in 45 houses.